abhishek1235/archetypes/README.md

 10. **backbase-targeting-archetype**, from version **5.4.2.2**

 ##Important Notes
-1. We have separated aggregator and parent POMs since 5.5.0.0 so make sure to understand this before making any changes.
-Purpose of this was to enable us to independently release each archetype if needed.
+1. We have separated aggregator and parent POMs since 5.5.0.0 so make sure to understand this before making any changes to archetypes.
+Purpose of this was to separate lifecycle for each archetype if needed and to make sure Maven site plugin works correctly by aggregating reports from all modules.
-2. From version **5.5.0.0** we're using **JDK 7** as default option due to latest version of embedded Jetty.
+2. From version **5.5.0.0** we're using **JDK 7** as the default option due to the latest version of embedded Jetty which requires it.
-3. Recently Backbase has switched to HTTPS for Maven repositories.
-This emans that if you're performing deploy or release you need to add HTTPS certificates to your MAVEN_OPTS in order for Maven to communicate with Maven repositories when using deploy and release plug-ins.

 ##Usage

 ###Pre-conditions
-We assume you're already familiar with [Development Guide](https://my.backbase.com/resources/documentation/portal/devd_mave.html) and that you need more advanced archetypes.
-These advanced archetypes are tailored by needs we have experienced when working with various clients around the world so they represent also a best practice on how to quickly bootstrap your project and solve some specific tasks related to Backbase suite of products.
+We assume that you're already familiar with [Development Guide](https://my.backbase.com/resources/documentation/portal/devd_mave.html) and that you need more additional archetypes for specific needs.
+These additional archetypes are tailored by needs we have experienced when working with various clients around the world so they represent also a best practice on how to quickly bootstrap your Backbase CXP projector modules and solve some specific tasks related to Backbase CXP.

 ###Maven repository configuration
 Configure your Maven configuration to include the Backbase extensions releases repository (https://repo.backbase.com/extensions).